You are here

 What are the hours and days that students attend class?

-Students attend class one night per week, always on the same evening of the week, from 6–9 pm for all of the core courses.
+Students attend class one night per week, always on the same evening of the week, from 6–9 pm.
 Workshops and concentration-specific courses are scheduled in consultation with students.

 Who teaches the MAJPS program?